Personal style coach

 There is also the idea that people can be easily categorised and put into boxes.
 Myths that only certain people can wear certain things, and people being surprised when you don’t conform to their mould.
 For instance, I was deemed to be a ‘quiet’ person, ‘shy.’
 So some people were surprised I was interested in fashion.
 Someone once complimented me on my ‘trendy’ new boots and followed up with the comment “but you’re so quiet!”
 I instinctively knew this was an odd assumption to make, and it made me feel a little annoyed, but also intrigued.

 Although I’m not really a shy person, I was led to believe that I was.
 In reality I am an introvert who has a tendency to be quiet and contemplative, particularly in groups.
 And when I was younger I often felt self-conscious when I spoke out and everyone looked at me.

 As I reached adulthood, my confidence grew, and my love of style and fashion stayed with me.
-In my thirties I began to question where I was with my life and reflect on what I felt I had achieved so far, or not.
+In my thirties I began to question where I was with my life.
+Leading me to reflect on what I felt I had achieved so far, or not.
 My work life was not inspiring me, and I always felt like I never truly fitted in.
 My job was very much something I had ended up in, rather than me following a desired career path.
 This led me on a journey of self-development and ultimately to me training as a personal style coach.
 I knew I had found my passion, and everything fell into place!

-Over the course of the next few blog posts I will go into more detail about the personal style mentoring package I offer, to give you an insight into the benefits the process can bring to your life.
+Over the course of the next few blog posts I will go into more detail about the personal style mentoring package I offer.
+To give you an insight into the benefits the process can bring to your life.